Blaize-Egelhof/HangMan/README.md

 This is how this project was deployed using Heroku:

-To prepare for deployment on Heroku a requirements.txt needs to be created in the same folder as the .py file in CodeAnyWhere.
-This file needs to contain a list of all libraries the project needs to run as a Heroku App.
+To prepare for deployment on Heroku a requirements.txt needs to be created in the same folder as the .py file in CodeAnyWhere/Any IDE.
+This file needs to contain a list of all libraries the project needs to run as a Heroku App, however this application doesnt require any contents for requirments.py.

 Then follow these steps: